John Marvin, Workshop Coordinator

 Tyler Neenan, Workshop Coordinator

-Tyler Neenan is a second-year PhD student in Philosophy of Religions at the University of Chicago Divinity School.
+Tyler Neenan is a third-year PhD student in Philosophy of Religions at the University of Chicago Divinity School.
 His work is situated within a series of intersecting conceptions of the Real drawn from both Chinese and Western thought—most principally, Zhuangzi, Tiantai Buddhism, German Idealism, and Freudo-Lacanian Psychoanalytic Theory.
 He is especially concerned with figures of self-division, self-relation, and self-contradiction as the generating points of a “something else” irreducible to simple finitude.

-Rebekah Rosenfeld, Workshop Coordinator
+Rebekah Rosenfeld, Workshop Coordinator Emeritus

-Rebekah Rosenfeld is a second-year PhD student in Philosophy of Religions at the University of Chicago Divinity School.
+Rebekah Rosenfeld is a third-year PhD student in Philosophy of Religions at the University of Chicago Divinity School.
 She studies the role of religious thought in the development of modern European philosophy.
 She is currently focusing on the history of dialectics and its intersections with Christian and Jewish thought.

-William Underwood is a fourth-year PhD student in the Philosophy of Religions program at the University of Chicago Divinity School.
+William Underwood is a fifth-year PhD student in the Philosophy of Religions program at the University of Chicago Divinity School.
 He studies the relationship between modern European philosophy and American evangelical Christianity, in particular the adoption of philosophical critiques of modernity and secularism within contemporary evangelical networks.
 Recently, he has focused more closely on the reformulation of philosophical methods and aspirations as a response to a growing sense of political-historical catastrophe in post-war European milieus.

 Daniel A. Arnold, Faculty Sponsor